dokester/BayesicFitting/docs/Dimensions.md

 | &nbsp; | ![DimensionsEquation-5](images/dimeq-5.png "Eq 5") | (5) |
 |:-:|:-|-------------------------------------------------:|

-In figure 1 we display the distributions for a number of spheres in several dimensions from 2 to 1024.
-The bulk of the points in this projection is around zero with an average distance of sqrt(1/N).
+In figure 1 we display the distribution of available space for a number of spheres in dimensions from 2 to 100.
+The bulk of the projected points is around zero with an average distance of sqrt(1/N).

 <table><tr>
 <td style="width: 20px;">  </td>